Supreme Court will hear largest transgender rights case in US history

 The 14th Amendment “translated traditional responsibilities of parents into constitutional rights – with due allowance for states to adopt neutral public health regulations,” they add.

 Other scholars take a different view.
-When there is no clear medical consensus on the safety or effectiveness of a pediatric treatment – as Tennessee claims in this case – the state has an especially strong interest in regulating the availability of that treatment, says Jonathan Blumstein, a professor at the Vanderbilt University Law School.
+When there is no clear medical consensus on the safety or effectiveness of a pediatric treatment – as Tennessee claims in this case – the state has an especially strong interest in regulating the availability of that treatment, says James Blumstein, a professor at the Vanderbilt University Law School.

 “This is part of a longer tradition of governmental protection of children,” he adds.
 “When a state faces this clinical uncertainty, it can protect minors from the use of surrogate decision-making.”

-Note: Editor’s note: This article has been updated to correct the spelling of James Blumstein, who is a professor at the Vanderbilt University Law School.